Krissibro/Elgatron3000/README.md

 - **Reaction Polls**: Automatically make polls with a threads to discuss.
 - **Epic Games Integration**: Get information about the currently free games on Epic Games Store.
 - **Wordle but Epic**: Play wordle with your friends, only one guess each.
 Resets daily.
+- **Gameboy Emulator**: play any Gameboy game or Gameboy Colour game you would like!

 ## Installation 🛠️